Connah-rs/streaming-guides/WS.md

 >
 > }

-Note the mapped field can be ommitted as by default it is considered to be true.
-It is included in the example above for clarity.
+Note the mapped field can be ommitted, by default it is considered to be false.
+It is included in the example for clarity.

 Using the BitMex exchange market representation:
 > {